Vanessa found herself standing on her small balcony

 “Yes, Mom, it’s me.”

 Her mouth clicked her tongue.
-“It is I dear…I don’t know why we sent you to school sometimes.”
+“It is I dear…I don’t know why

-A kind of exasperation that could only be described as the majority of her relationship with her mother.
+A kind of exasperation that could only be described as the

 “It is I, Mom.”